shejz/IEEE-CIS-Fraud-Detection/README.md

 **Outlier Removal**
 - Replace values with very low occurrence frequency with -9999 etc. (different from the value used for NaN replacement)

+**Create a new features**
+- Generate user group by combining card and addr, aggregation
+- Convert time series data `TransactionDT` to month / week / day / time and aggregate each unit.

 ## Model
 **Model**
 - LightGBM